-This may be the most coveted cycling photo-op in the US.
+This may be the most coveted cycling photo location in the US.

 The Pikes Peak cycling climb in the Front Range mountain range, part of the Rocky Mountains in Colorado, is one of the most incredible climbs, period.
 This mountain is easily one of the most famous in the country, and even in the world.
 Every year more than one million visitors travel to Pikes Peak; after Mt.
 Fuji in Japan, Pikes Peak is the second most visited mountain on earth.
 The views are indescribable and unmatched -- it’s no wonder Katharine Lee Bates was inspired to write “America the Beautiful” after taking in the beauty of Pikes Peak’s summit (Come to Life Colorado).

-1. It is a punishing ascent -- there’s no dispute about that.
+1. It is a punishing ascent: There’s no dispute about it.
 For the ten miles from Mile 14 to the summit, we ascend from 9,700’ to 14,115’, gaining an impressive 4,300’ at a challenging 8.8% grade.
 That’s a tough go, even without accounting for altitude.

 2. The Pikes Peak cycling climb is tremendously scenic.
 It begins in Manitou Springs, CO, a quaint town founded for its mineral springs, and travels through heavily forested National Park land until opening up to clear views above the treeline at approximately Mile 18.4 (29.6 km) at about 11,500’ (3,505m).

-Surrounded by forest for the first 3/4’s of the climb.
+Surrounded by forest for the first three-quarters of the climb.

 3. Breathtaking views of bold Colorado mountains in the distance, and vistas of the Colorado plains thousands of feet below, lie unobstructed due to the steepness of the mountain and being above treeline after 11,500’/3,505m.